tobiaGasparoni/DataStructuresJava/README.md

 # DataStructuresJava
-Here I will publish all of my personally implemented data structures programmed in Python.
+Here I will publish all of my personally implemented data structures programmed in Java.